 “Did you at least find the bag?”

-Cloe’s mysterious passenger disappeared into the woods, leaving the police to find him and her in a decrepit state.
+Cloe’s mysterious passenger disappeared, leaving the police agitated and her, decrepit.
 Who was that guy and why were the police chasing him?
 Did she just help this man escape the clutches of law, again?

 “Ma’am?” asked the detective who was now crouched over her.

-Cloe glanced up at him, causing the blood from her facial wounds to leak over into her eyes.
-In her desperate attempt to bat away the oozing red liquid by blinking, she muttered through her hysterics, “I hope he gives me a good review.”
+Cloe glanced up at him causing blood from her gashes to leak over into her eyes.
+In her desperate attempt to blink away the thick crimson coating and failing to make out the detective’s face, she muttered, “I hope he gives me a good review.”